 On more than one occasion my husband announced to friends or family visiting from Germany that he would make them pancakes for breakfast the next morning.
 Sometimes he got a puzzled look and lack of enthusiasm, which he did not understand.
 So I told him he should explain that pancakes are a breakfast fare and that American pancakes are actually much smaller than German pancakes.

-This is a preview of German Cuisine: Summer Drinks.
+This is a preview of German Cuisine: To Each His Own (Pancake).

-This is a preview of German Christmas Markets, Warmth in the Dark of Winter.
+This is a preview of German Cuisine: For the Love of Chestnuts.

-This is a preview of How I Learned to Love German Cuisine.
+This is a preview of German Cuisine: Hungry for Handkäs.